 The last thing to consider, and something that may even crop up after you've started hunting for components, is when to actually buy those components?
 Now?
 Or wait to see if there's a sale soon?
 Is something new coming out that will imminently replace what you're looking at?
 Will it be better and cheaper all at once?
 Or will it be better but more expensive?
 Perhaps it isn't of concern as you're hoping it means the part you're looking at now will get cheaper as it becomes end-of-line?
 These are all very valid questions but, more often than not, they're also incredibly unhelpful.

 Truth is, there is never really a 'right' time to buy per se.
 9 times out of 10, the answer is to just buy now.
 If you know what you're after and the parts you want are available, then strike while the iron is still hot, because it is almost inevitable that at some point down the line, there'll be something better, something cheaper, something newer and so on.
 If all of us in the enthusiast community just kept waiting, well, there wouldn't be one.
 None of us would have a PC and I'd be writing this with pen and paper, just dreaming longingly of RGB and 120fps... not that I need those for Word of course...

-This year aside, it's always a good idea to do some research about the current PC hardware landscape.
+Last year aside, it's always a good idea to do some research about the current PC hardware landscape.
 Even just a quick browse through YouTube can give you a rough idea of what's hot right now, the best options for components on different budgets, and whether or not there's anything new, exciting, better or cheaper, arriving imminently.
 So, to reiterate - don't wait forever, or you'll never build a PC, and don't jump the gun if there's something good that's clearly on the horizon.

 Feel free to head on over to part two of this series, where we'll cover the ins-and-outs of Graphics Cards, the most important component in any gaming system...